 However, I try to caution parents to listen carefully to the child’s own behaviors for guidelines for interventions and planning.
-On the other end of the spectrum, some clients with FAS are already out of control as preschoolers.
-Violent behavior directed toward self or others, fire-setting, marked hyperactivity, and incorrigibility are all signs of extreme FAS.
+On the other end of the spectrum, some clients with FASD are already out of control as preschoolers.
+Violent behavior directed toward self or others, fire-setting, marked hyperactivity, and incorrigibility are all signs of extreme FASD.

 Technique: Developing Communication Skills